arackaf/easy-express-controllers/README.md

-# express-controllers
+# easy-express-controllers

-Adding MVC style controller support to Express with ES6 class, and ES-next decorators.
+Adds traditional MVC style controller support to Express with ES6 class, and ES-next decorators.

-We have class via ES6, and we have annotations via the ES.next decorator proposal.
-This project seeks to leverage both to emulate traditional MVC frameworks in traditional languages.

 For example